Five Things To Know About Greenland - UrduPoint

 In 1979, Copenhagen granted Greenland home rule and its autonomy was further extended in a 2009 law, though Copenhagen still decides on foreign policy and military matters.

-The economy, based primarily on the fisheries industry, is heavily dependent on subsidies from Copenhagen of more than $565 million, equivalent to a fifth of the island's GDP.
+The economy, based primarily on the fisheries industry, is heavily dependent on subsidies from Copenhagen of more than $565 million a year, equivalent to a fifth of the island's GDP.

 - Coveted by US -